API & Security Settings

 • Permission to manage Global Settings and API configurations

-• Updated Storefront version (required for IDOR validation support)
+• Updated Storefront version (required for IDOR support)

-Use Case 1: View the Global Content Security Policy
+Use Case 1: View or Update Content Security Policy (Storefront)

 Steps